Pwd9000-ML/terraform-azurerm-sonarqube-aci-internal/README.md

 ## SonarQube instance

 The following resources are deployed as part of the SonarQube instance:

-- **Azure Container Group** cntaining the SonarQube ACI and Caddy sidecar ACI with a **private IP** on the **delegated-subnet** of the VNET.
+- **Azure Container Group** containing the SonarQube ACI and Caddy sidecar ACI with a **private IP** on the **delegated-subnet** of the VNET.
 - **Azure SQL Database** (PaaS) with a **private endpoint** on the **resources subnet** of the VNET.
 - **Azure File Share** (PaaS) with a **private endpoint** on the **resources subnet** of the VNET.
 - **Azure Key Vault** (PaaS) with a **private endpoint** on the **resources subnet** of the VNET.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/terraform-azurerm-sonarqube-aci-internal/master/assets/resources.png)

 <!-- BEGIN_TF_DOCS -->
 ## Requirements